Green Transportation Capital

 Evaluation process

 We use a competitive process for awards from the Green Transportation Capital Grant program.
 Designated members of the Green Transportation Capital Grant Advisory Committee will review applications and recommend projects for award to us.
-The committee includes representatives from WSDOT; Department of Ecology; Department of Commerce; Utilities and Transportation Commission; Washington State University; and a large urban, small urban, and/or rural transit agency.
+The committee includes representatives from WSDOT; Department of Ecology; Department of Commerce; Utilities and Transportation Commission; Washington State University; and large urban, small urban, and rural transit agencies.

 Evaluation criteria